sirr890/Fraud-Detection/README.md

 The dataset is split into training, validation, and test sets.
 I used 60% of the non-anomalous or normal data is used for the training set.
 Besides, the other part of the non-anomalous and anomalous data is split equally in the validation and testing sets 20% for validation and 20% for testing.

 The training set is used to fit the model.
 Then, the validation set is used to select the best model concerning a metric for different hyper-parameters.
-Since the data is very skewed, because y equals 0 is much more common, F-score would be a good evaluation metric.
+Since the data is very skewed, because y equals 0 is much more common, F-score would be a good evaluation metric https://en.wikipedia.org/wiki/F-score

 $𝐹1=\frac{2∗𝑃∗𝑅}{𝑃+𝑅}$

 where P and R are Precision and Recall.

-𝑃=𝑇𝑃𝑇𝑃+𝐹𝑃  and  𝑅=𝑇𝑃𝑇𝑃+𝐹𝑁
+$𝑃=\frac{𝑇𝑃}{𝑇𝑃+𝐹𝑃}$ and $𝑅=\frac{𝑇𝑃}{𝑇𝑃+𝐹𝑁}$

 True Positive (TP): non-anomalous or normal items predicted as normal.
 False Negative (FN): anomaly items indicated as normal.
 Also called a Type II error in statistics.
 False Positive (FP): normal items predicted as anomalies.
 Also called a Type I error in statistics.